 - It can be seen from the previous section that the camera lens should have a large aperture.

 - A crude slit has been used and is needed for testing with lamps, e.g. Neon or Mercury, and has been used to obtain the spectrum of M42, the Orion nebula.
 Nevertheless, a better slit would be desirable.
 I have attempted to add a reference spectrum but the slit needs to be narrow, and the reference light (probably via an optical fiber) needs to be positioned on the slit.
+Of course, the image of the star needs to be positioned on the slit and this is difficult as the star can’t be seen at the same time unless some beam splitting is employed.
 Best results have been obtained without a slit, which is very acceptable for stellar spectra.

 - A variation of the spectrograph has been made with a 50mm collimating lens (called the MRS50).
 It is slightly more compact (and puts less strain on the telescope) but the reduction in the size of the image obtained by using the longer focal length lens in the MRS135 has given me better results.